Disclaimer- The author doesn’t espouse the use of drugs at all, and it’s just opinionated writing.

 At this critical juncture in the history of humanity, a liberal viewpoint is much needed.
 Whether in freedom of expression or religious/ racial equality, a pluralistic mindset to congregate everybody despite their different opinions on a single platform is the need of the hour—no need to use psychedelic drugs, though, as it is very detrimental to health.

-Precisely what Bob Marley espoused during his days when he constructed an album of songs about oppression, rebellion, religion, and the urgency of African unity, even if many do not support him entirely on the controversial use of recreational marijuana, still he will be regarded as a champion of freedom and liberalism for eternity.
+Precisely what Bob Marley espoused during his days when he constructed an album of songs about oppression, rebellion, religion, and the urgency of African unity; even if many do not support him entirely on the controversial use of recreational marijuana, he will still be regarded as a champion of freedom and liberalism for eternity.